Environmental Abatement Industry Resources

 • Clean Regularly: Wipe down surfaces prone to moisture, such as shower walls and window sills.

-Protect your home and health by addressing mold issues promptly.
-Whether you use vinegar for small spots or hire experts for extensive damage, taking action is key to maintaining a safe living environment.
-Mold prevention and timely intervention ensure a healthier, safer home for you and your family.
+Protect your home and health by addressing mold issues quickly.
+Whether you use vinegar for small spots or contact a professional mold remediation company for extensive contamination, taking action early helps prevent mold from spreading and protects your indoor environment.

 Can I use vinegar to prevent mold from growing?